hicks8989/farmer-supply-chain/README.md

 > truffle compile
 ```

+### Configuration
+In order to get your own instance of the StarNotary DAPP running, certain configuration variables must be set:

+* Create a secret file called `.secret` in the root directory and insert the mnemonic for your metamask account.
+* Set the infuraKey variable in the `truffle-config` file to your infura project key.

 ### Running
 In order to run the application, the front and back ends must be run seperately.